tshepang/blog/content/2006-movie-review.md

 ## best movie

-[The Butterfly Effect] is the year's best movie, followed by [Birth].
-There is stiff competition coming from the exciting and superb *Confessions of A Dangerous Mind* as well as [Lord of War].
+The year's best movie is [Birth], and there is stiff competition coming from the exciting and superb *Confessions of A Dangerous Mind* as well as [Lord of War].
 Such a listing convinces me that, although the year wasn't as exciting, it probably had more supreme movies compared to [2005].